VictorMos2005/Metageno-Guerrero/README.md

 lifestyle_labels <- setNames(paste0(lifestyle_counts$Lifestyle, " (", lifestyle_counts$n, ")"), lifestyle_counts$Lifestyle)

 ```

+### When the paper is published, here it would appear the plot made by this code

 #### 7. 2 Plots
 It (1) creates a PCoA scatter colored by Percentil_group; (2) computes category counts for Age_group and Lifestyle on the full data to generate labeled legends; (3) plots PCoA colored by Age_group and by Lifestyle using those labels; (4) encodes Lifestyle and Percentil_group as numeric scores; and (5) computes a correlation matrix (Percentil_num, Age, Lifestyle_num) and renders a labeled heatmap with ggcorrplot.
 ```